 by Anuk Arudpragasam

 2021 Booker Prize Judge

-Natascha McElhone is a film and theatre actor.
+Natascha McElhone was a Booker Prize judge in 2021.
+She is a film and theatre actor.

 She also starred in the Golden Globe-winning Showtime series Californication and the Netflix show Designated Survivor, playing the First Lady, Alex Kirkman.
 She most recently appeared in The First co-starring Sean Penn, a Hulu/Ch 4 co-production, created by Beau Willimon.
 McElhone is currently shooting Halo, based on the video game franchise for Showtime (due for release 2021/22).
 Her independent films include Ladies in Lavender with Dame Maggie Smith and Dame Judi Dench, and the adaptation of John Banville’s Booker Prize-winning novel The Sea, co-starring with Rufus Sewell and Ciaran Hinds.
 She has three sons and lives in London.